DosX-dev/obfus.h/README.md

 ## Virtualization
 This is a protection technique in which certain calculations are performed through an embedded virtual machine upon command.
 Makes analysis of mathematical operations **very difficult**!

+⚠️ Virtualization in critical locations can impact optimization.
+Use with caution only in areas where it is really needed

 | Function   | Description                        | Example                   |
 |------------|------------------------------------|---------------------------|
 | VM_ADD     | Adds two numbers                   | VM_ADD(5, 3) = 8          |